Rangers vs. Cardinals: Betting Trends, Records ATS, Home/Road Splits

 Rangers vs. Cardinals: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Marcus Semien and Paul Goldschmidt will be among the star attractions when the Texas Rangers face the St. Louis Cardinals on Monday at 8:05 PM ET, at Globe Life Field.
+Corey Seager and the Texas Rangers will try to defeat Paul Goldschmidt and the St. Louis Cardinals at Globe Life Field on Tuesday at 8:05 PM ET.

-The Rangers have been listed as -135 moneyline favorites in this matchup with the Cardinals (+110).
-Texas is the favorite on the run line (-1.5).
-The contest's over/under has been listed at 9.5 runs.
+Oddsmakers list the Rangers as -155 favorites on the moneyline, while giving the underdog Cardinals +125 moneyline odds.
+The contest's total has been set at 9.5 runs.

 Rep your team with officially licensed Rangers gear!
 Head to Fanatics to find jerseys, shirts, and much more.